 In our case, an onboarding with Usersnap is successful if the user starts creating screenshots to communicate with colleagues or customers.

-Buffer has a similar definition of a successful onboarding.
+Buffer has a similar definition of successful onboarding.
 It is complete once the user plans his first tweet.

 3. Create something for your users to try out